Evergreen structures

 Match the garden style

 Cottage gardens prefer softer evergreens.
 Contemporary gardens suit crisp forms.
-Front gardens can take stronger structure for neatness.
+Front gardens can take stronger structure for neatness — particularly the framed front gardens common on the Coombe estate, where evergreen structure carries much of the visual weight.

 Think in layers